treehouses/treehouses.github.io/pages/blog/20200217-headlessrpi.md

 reboot
 ```

-Save the file and detach your sd card from your PC.
-Plug it in the rpi and power your raspberry pi on.
-Pi zero which has slower processor will take around 15 mins or more, but the pi model 4 should take less than 3 mins.
-Also, during the booting process, your pi will reboot one time to reload the config.
+Save the file and detach your SD card from your PC.
+Plug it in the Raspberry Pi and power your Raspberry Pi on.
+Pi zero which has slower processor will take around 15 mins or more, but the Raspberry Pi model 4 should take less than 3 mins.
+Also, during the booting process, your Raspberry Pi will reboot one time to reload the config.

 **Note: ** You can use ping command to check if your rpi is up and running.
 - In Linus, `ping <pi_ip>`  e.g. `ping 192.168.0.11`